Welkro/Seismic-Intensity-Data-Visualizing-Python-Application/README.md

 ## **End Result**:

 The final result is a dashboard with heatmap visualizations of the four seismic parameters: MMI, PGA, PGV, and PSA.
 This interactive dashboard allows users to explore and analyze the intensity and distribution of ground shaking for specific earthquake events.
+The area in the visualizations depicted is New Zealand's North Island where the earthquake had been detected and measured.

 ![1719817939522](image/README/1719817939522.png)